Gas heat pumps

 Benefits of gas heat pumps

-Added value of heat pumps for industry & commerce
+Added value of engine-driven gas heat pumps for industry & commerce

-- Reduction of internal consumers of electricity usage and thereforeus expensive current peaks – discharge of the company´s electricity grids
+● Reduction of internal consumption of electricity usage and thereforeus expensive current peaks – discharge of the company´s electricity grids

 Features of the Schwank gas heat pumps